ThePhenomenon1/ThePhenomenon1/README.md

 Selenium,
 Git.

-I have also acquired Intermediate Machine Learning Certificate on the Kaggle platform under Alexis Cook.
+I have also acquired Intermediate Machine Learning Certificate on the Kaggle platform.

 Phillip E-M